Nuvama Wealth Management Ltd (NSE: NUVAMA) Q3 2026 Earnings Call dated Jan. 27, 2026

 Okay, thank you.

 Thank you.
-We take the next question from the line of Lalit Mohan Dev from Aquarius Securities.
+We take the next question from the line of Lalit Mohan Deo from Equirus Securities.
 Please go ahead.

 Yeah.
 Hi sir.
 Good morning.
-So there’s two questions.
-The first one, the lending book we.
-Are writing that we have seen some strong growth in the wealth business where.
-We have scale it up to 4300 crores.
-So now how should we say this for the next year.
-And similarly in the private also like where we are at around close to around 24 retirement crores.
-So how should we see overall loan b ook.
+Sir, just two questions.
+Firstly, on the lending book, we are writing that we are seeing some strong growth in the wealth business where we have scaled up to INR4,300 crores.
+So now how should we see this for the next year?
+And similarly, in the private also where we are at close to around INR2,600 crores, INR2,500 crores.
+So how should we see the overall loan book?

 Ashish Kehair

-Ideally we love to grow it in line with the business.
-So anywhere between 20 to 30% is what we will target for next year.
+Ideally, see, we’ll have to grow it in line with the business.
+So anywhere between 20% to 30% is what we will target for next year.

-And so just like we have also highlighted, we also touched upon this advisory piece in the Nuama Private which is where infinity.
-So like so current.
-What is like the overall current Aum over there and like how should we see this in respect to the distribution business in the ultra H nice segment.
+Sure, sir.
+And sir, just like we also touched upon this advisory piece in the Nuvama Private, which is Infinity.
+So current, what is like the overall current AUM over there?
+And like how should we see this in respect to the distribution business in the ultra HNI segment?

 Ashish Kehair

-I think right now we are not separately disclosing.
-It’s a part of the ARR Aum.
+I think right now, we are not separately disclosing.
+It’s a part of the ARR AUM.
 We are also discussing internally on whether to call it out separately.
-So give us a couple of quarters and maybe we can give you the numbers.
-But it’s growing significantly within the arra.
+So give us a couple of quarters, and maybe we can give you the numbers.
+But it’s growing significantly within the ARR AUM.

 Thank you.
-We take the next question from the line of Sanket Goda from Avendes Park.
+We take the next question from the line of Sanketh Godha from Avendus Spark.
 Please go ahead.

 Sanketh Godha

 Thank you for the opportunity.
-Probably the question on asset services still remain to me because if I look at one QF25 your yield or retention was 1.4 percentage.
-Now it is more than double of that 2.88.
-So.
-So just to understand this model really works on retention or.
-Or is it you, you.
-You calculate a growth number how much you want to achieve from the clients and.
-And then accordingly you rebalance the cash and defect component so that incrementally revenue doesn’t fall.
-Whether building a model around the yield is actually right or how do we understand this way to look at this business.
+Ashish, probably the question on asset services still remains to me because if I look at 1Q FY25, your yield or retention was 1.4%, now it is more than double of that, 2.88%.
+So just to understand, this model really works on retention or is it you calculate the growth number, how much you want to achieve from the clients?
+And then accordingly, you rebalance the cash and G-Sec component so that incrementally revenue doesn’t fall?
+Whether building a model around the yield is actually right or how do we understand this way to look at this business?

 Ashish Kehair